Large-Dimensional Dynamic Factor Models: Estimation of Impulse-Response Functions with $I(1)$ Cointegrated Factors: Simulations

 \section{Simulations}

-We simulate data, from the Non-Stationary DFM with $r =4$ common factors, and $q=3$ common shocks, and $\tau=1$ common trend, thus $d=q-\tau=2$ and the cointegration relations among the common factors are $c=r-q+d=3$.~More precisely, for given values of $n$ and $T$, each time series follows the data generating process:
+The goal of this section is to study the finite sample properties of the IRFs estimators presented in the previous sections.
+We simulate data, from the non-stationary DFM with $r =4$ common factors, $q=3$ common shocks, and $\tau=1$ common permanent shock, thus the cointegration rank of the common factors is $c=r-\tau=3$.
+More precisely, for any $i=1,\ldots, n$, and $t=1,\ldots, T$ and for given values of $n$ and $T$, each time series follows the data generating process: